Vigilant Louisville Lawyers Protecting Victims of Nursing Home Neglect

 - Unsanitary living conditions

 Because nursing home abuse is often caused by inappropriate safety measures or inadequate patient monitoring, many patients may be suffering or at risk for injury.
-It is important to act quickly if you suspect a family member is experiencing neglect or abuse in a nursing home or other type of care center.
+It is important to act quickly if you suspect a family member is experiencing neglect or abuse in a nursing home or any other long-term care facility.